bongiozzo/musica_mustdie/output/band_brainstorm.md

 # Brainstorm

-Дискография
-"Hungry" 1997, Power Metal
-"Unholy" 1998, Power Metal
-"Ambiguity" 2000, Power Metal
-"Metus Mortis" 2001, Power Metal
-"Soul Temptation" 2003, Heavy Metal
-"Liquid Monster" 2005, Heavy Metal
-"All Those Words (single)" 2005, Heavy Metal "Downburst" 2008, Heavy Metal
-"Memorial Roots" 2009, Power Metal
-"On the Spur of the Moment" 2011, Heavy Metal "Firesoul" 2014, Power Metal
-"Scary Creatures" 2016, Power Metal
+## Дискография

+### "Hungry" 1997, Power Metal

+### "Unholy" 1998, Power Metal

+1. MCMXCVIII
+2. Holy War
+3. Here Comes The Pain (MP3)
+4. Voices (MP3)
+5. The Healer
+6. Don't Stop Believing
+7. Heart Of Hate
+8. Rebellion
+9. For The Love Of Money
+10. Love Is A Lie
+11. Into The Fire
+12. Dog Days Coming Down
+Bonus track on some CDs
+and all CDs in metal box:
+13. Wooly Bully
+Bonus track on Japanese version:
+13. Up From The Ashes

+All songs written by Brainstorm
+(Except "Wooly Bully":
+music & lyrics by Domingo Samudio)
+Lyrical assistence by Kevin "Ace" Grote

+Line-up:
+Marcus Jьrgens - Vocals
+Torsten Ihlenfeld - Guitar
+Milan Loncaric - Guitar
+Andreas Mailдnder - Bass
+Dieter Bernert - Drums

+Additional musicians:
+Michael "Miro" Rodenberger - keyboards
+Uwe Hцrmann - some great guitars
+Harald Sprengler - backing vocals

+Cover Concept by Brainstorm
+Graphics & Photography by Karl-Heinz Schuster
+& Andreas Mailдnder
+Pyrotechnikerschule PreiЯenberg

+Produced by Charlie Bauerfeind & Brainstorm
+Mixed by Charlie Bauerfeind for SCS, Hamburg
+Mastered by Charlie Bauerfeind, Hamburg
+Recorded at Hansen Studio Hamburg and
+Soundworx Studio Gerstetten, Germany
+Vox & Guitars engineered by Uwe Hцrmann, Harald Sprengler & Dirk Schlдchter at Soundworx Studio Gerstetten
+Drums & Bass recorded at Hansen Studio Hamburg, engineered by Dirk Schlдchter

+### "Ambiguity" 2000, Power Metal

+### "Metus Mortis" 2001, Power Metal

+1. Metus Mortis
+2. Blind Suffering (MP3)
+3. Shadowland
+4. Checkmate In Red
+5. Hollow Hideaway (MP3)
+6. Weakness Sows Its Seed
+7. Into The Never
+8. Under Lights
+9. Cycles
+10. Behind
+11. Meet Me In The Dark
+12. Face Down (bonus track)
+13. Strength Of Will

+Andy B. Franck · lead & back-up vocals
+Torsten Ihlenfeld · guitars, back-up vocals
+Milan Loncaric · guitars, back-up vocals
+Andy Mailдnder · bass
+Dieter Bernert · drums
+Additional musician:
+Michael "Miro" Rodenberger · keyboards

+Total design-concept by Andy B. Franck
+Typesetting by Karl-Heinz Schuster
+Total artwork by Jan Meininghaus / www.Jan-Meininghaus.de Photos by Axel Jusseit except "Andy B. Franck · live" by Andrea Gaggioli

+Produced by Achim Kцhler & Brainstorm
+All songs written and arranged by Brainstorm
+All lyrics and vocal-melody-lines by Andy B. Franck for FranckґnґFree Music Drums & vocals engineered by Achim Kцhler at House of Music Studios Winterbach/ Germany · May/June 2001 Guitars & bass engineered by Torsten Ihlenfeld at Storm-your-Brain-Studios Gerstetten/ Germany -May 2001 Keyboards engineered at Gate Studios Wolfsburg/ Germany · July 2001 by Michael "Miro" Rodenberger
+Mixed & mastered by Achim Kцhler at House of Music

+### "Soul Temptation" 2003, Heavy Metal

+1. Highs Without Lows
+2. Doorway To Survive
+3. The Leading
+4. Nunca Nos Rendimos
+5. Fading
+6. Shiva's Tears
+7. Fornever
+8. Soul Temptation
+9. Dying Outside
+10. To The Head
+11. Rising

+Line-Up:
+Andy B. Franck - vocals
+Torsten "Todde“ Ihlenfeld - guitars
+Milan "Mille“ Loncaric - guitars
+Andreas Mailдnder - bass
+Dieter Bernert - drums

+### "Liquid Monster" 2005, Heavy Metal

+### "All Those Words (single)" 2005, Heavy Metal

+### "Downburst" 2008, Heavy Metal

+### "Memorial Roots" 2009, Power Metal

+1. Forsake What I Believed 06:31
+2. Shiver 03:17
+3. The Conjuction of 7 Planets 06:34
+4. Cross the Line 05:01
+5. Nailed Down Dreams 05:37
+6. Blood Still Stains 04:10
+7. Ahimsa 04:21
+8. The Final Stages of Decay 06:27
+9. Victim 04:16
+10. When No One Cares 03:19
+11. Would You 05:11

+### "On the Spur of the Moment" 2011, Heavy Metal

+1. Below The Line
+2. In The Blink Of An Eye
+3. Temple Of Stone
+4. In These Walls
+5. Still Insane
+6. Dark Life
+7. No Saint - No Sinner
+8. Where Your Actions Lead You To Live
+9. A Life On Hold
+10. My Own Hell

+Produced by Axel Heckert in Studio 22.

+### "Firesoul" 2014, Power Metal

+### "Scary Creatures" 2016, Power Metal

+1. The World to See
+2. How Much Can You Take
+3. We Are...
+4. Where Angels Dream
+5. Scary Creatures
+6. Twisted Ways
+7. Caressed by the Blackness
+8. Scars in Your Eyes
+9. Take Me to the Never
+10. Sky Among the Clouds

 ## Отношения с другими группами